 I have previously posted on a series of fabrics related to this swatch, including suggestions for possibly automating some of their variations.
 The earliest blog post includes some of the histories for this fabric, is repeated here.
 In the 80s there used to be a yearly machine knitting seminar in my area that was fairly … Continue reading “Wisteria” meets hems

 In seminar days this was referred to as a “fern leaf” pattern.
-Holding groups in these sequences give a bit more swing to the side of the finished piece.
-Directions for this fabric may be found in the post The difference between the fabrics below and the ones that look like this swatch is that when … Continue reading Wisteria cousin 2, also called fern leaf, hand technique
+Holding groups in these sequences givea a bit more swing to the side of the finished piece.
+Directions for this fabric may be found in the post The difference between the fabrics below and the ones that look like this swatch is that … Continue reading Wisteria cousin 2, also called fern leaf, hand technique

 My previous post on the related topic.
 I revisited the above fabrics in another experiment recently.
 This first sample was produced as a hand technique after casting on with 2 needles in work, 2 out of work.
 In the bottom half, there were variations from 8 down to 4 rows of knitting before additional groups were … Continue reading “wisteria” cousin revisited (“holding” using slip stitch)